mshanemc/getPopular/README.md

 Then it displays the fields on the sObject you gave it (not ALL the fields, unless you passed in an object that had queried ALL the fields).

+Clicking on a record navigates you to the detail page for that record.

+Not done that nicely:

+* handling date fields--you just get the js timestamp format for now
+* special field types like geolocation.